felixlopz/hubrise-test-task/content/docs/en/account.md

 To modify an existing Account, follow these steps:

 1. Select **SETTINGS**.
-3. From the **Account** section, click **Modify Account**.
+2. From the **Account** section, click **Modify Account**.
-4. Update the fields as required, then click **Update**.
+3. Update the fields as required, then click **Update**.

 ---

-**IMPORTANT NOTE**: It is a legal requirement to include the Intra-Community VAT number.
+**IMPORTANT NOTE**: In some countries, providing your Intra-Community VAT number is a legal requirement.
 HubRise will display a notification to update the VAT number if this information is missing from your Account.

 ---